ewallace/protocols/RTqPCR_Agilent_Lightcycler_Protocol.md

 6. 55°C 1-2 hours
 7. Add 180µl of H2O to the first strand cDNA to dilute the buffer prior the qPCR.

-## Quantitative PCR ##
+## Quantitative PCR (4µL reaction for 384-well plate)##

-Perform +RT reactions in triplicate; -RT reactions can be single because usually a problem with -RT will show up in many samples.

 1. Make the qPCR mix for each primer pair, for each well:
     - 1.6µl   2x SyBr Green QPCR mix
     - 0.4µl primer pair mix (4µM each).
-2. Add 2µl of QPCR mix and 2µl of the diluted cDNA to each well of the 384 well plate.
+2. Add 2µl of qPCR mix and 2µl of the diluted cDNA to each well of the 384 well plate.
 3. Spin down, mix by rattling plate, spin down again
 4. Place in PCR machine and run amended Agilent 2-step PCR program:-
     - Taq activation: